Space tribology

 Space tribology is a discipline in the field of tribology which deals with tribological systems for spacecraft applications.
 Research in the field aims to design reliable tribological systems that can withstand the harsh environment of space.

 Challenges

-In addition to regular tribological stresses, machine elements for space applications need to withstand the harsh environment during launch and on orbit.
+In addition to regular tribological stresses, machine elements for space applications need to withstand the harsh environment during launch and in orbit.
 In particular, critical tribosystem inputs are: